swiftlang/swift-evolution/proposals/nnnn-actors.md

 await shouldBeBad
 ```

-> This issue is illustrated by using async lets, however also simply manifest by more than 1 actor calling out to the same decision maker; one invoking `thinkOfGoodIdea` and the other one `thinkOfBadIdea`, a reentrant actor is not protecting us from such race conditions, making the programming model unnecessarily hard to reason about.
+> This issue is illustrated by using async lets, however also simply manifest by more than one actor calling out to the same decision maker; one invoking `thinkOfGoodIdea` and the other one `thinkOfBadIdea`.

 This snippet _may_ result (depending on timing of the resumptions) in the following execution: